TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/porpow.md

 One the probabilities for each worker category has been computed that data is then passed forward when loading in the synthetic population.
 A discrete zone is then selected for each person in the worker, employment, and occupation category for each person.

+In `GTAModel V4.1` the model has been reduced to a 2D gravity model since it will execute before the number of vehicles will not have been assigned to the household before assigning discrete places of work.

 ## Equations

 The friction for the gravity model is given by the following equations: